Patricio Mawete

 Mawete’s more figurative work often deals with social values, placing the African woman, family and community values as the cornerstones of contemporary Angolan society, resulting in sometimes almost iconic socialist art.
 It reflects his deeply religious and social beliefs where people and other life forms are all connected and should serve each other, rather then just live for themselves.

-Though Mawete is firmly based in Luanda, playing a crucial role in raising a new generation of artists, he has exhibited in various countries in Africa, New York, London, Paris, Netherlands and Belgium.
+Though Mawete was firmly based in Luanda, playing a crucial role in raising a new generation of artists, he has exhibited in various countries in Africa, New York, London, Paris, Netherlands and Belgium.

 Credentials